eslam-nasser/eslam-nasser.github.io/README.md

 git clone https://github.com/eslam-nasser/eslam-nasser.github.io.git

 # 2) cd to app directory and install dependencies
-cd eslam-nasser.github.io && npm i
+cd eslam-nasser.github.io && yarn

-# 3) After installing is finished you can run the project
+# 3) After installing is finished you can open it locally as an electron app with this command
-npm run start
+yarn start

+# 3.1) You can also run the app in the browser assuming you have php installed on your machine, it will open on http://localhost:4000/
+yarn serve

+# 4) build .exe it will be in /dist folder
+yarn build

+# 5) if you want to modify any js file in /assets/js folder then you will have to recomplie the code running this command
+yarn dev
 ```

 ## Goal